KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 ### 7.7 Final Prediction

-After building various machine learning models, train them using **train.set**, and evaluate them using **test.set**。 Random forest model with the probability cutoff point at 0.523 had the best performance, and therefore this model is used to make the final prediction.
+After building various machine learning models, trained them using **train.set**, and evaluated them using **test.set**。 Random forest model with the probability cutoff point at 0.523 had the best performance, and therefore this model will be selected to make the final prediction.

 The final prediction is carried out on the **test.data** dataset.
-This dataset do not have loan\_status to show approve or disapprove of a loan application.
+This dataset do not have loan\_status to show application outcome.
 Therefore, it is a dataset without results and requiring the best model to predict.

 This model has 362 applicants (also can be known as observation or rows) and 14 variables.